walchko/github-blog/source/blog/adafruit/adafruit-boards.md

 | [QTPy][4]         | ATSAMD21E18 32-bit Cortex M0+ | 48  | 32KB  | 256KB | No  | 11   | 9       | 9   | N/A       | $6     |

 - FPU: floating point unit

+Adafruit and others are using low cost ARM processors for small, cheap Arduino boards.
+The SAMD models made by Adafruit have some differences:

+- Enable pull-up resistors: `pinMode(pin, INPUT_PULLUP)`
+- I2C speed: you can increase the default clock rate with `Wire.setClock(x)` where `x` can be 100000, 400000, 1000000, or 3400000
+    - SAMD is capabile of I2C clock of 3.4MHz ... you are really limited by the sensor

 ## SAMD21G